arborchurch/arbor-web/site/content/serve/photography.md

 title: "Photography"
 image: "serve-photography.jpg"
 leader: "Helena"
-email: "photography@arborchurchnw.org"
+email: "helena.kopet@gmail.com"
 weight: 40
 ---

-God is telling a story through his people at Arbor Church, and the Photography team is tasked with the privilege of illustrating the story.
-Are you a photographer or photo editor?
-We'd love to have you along to witness and capture the beauty of the Arbor Church family on Sundays and Events.
+God is telling a story through his people at this church, and the Photography Team has privilege of capturing and illustrating that story.
+We're looking for aspiring photographers who want to get in the mix of things?
+If you have a dSLR or are pretty savvy at editing photos for social media platforms... we're in need of your artistic skills!